 - Clean your gums regularly, as they can be sore after the treatment

 If your crown is broken, contact your dentist.
-If you can’t visit your dentist, ask for dental adhesive in pharmacy to fix your crown for some time.
+If you can’t visit your dentist, ask for dental adhesive in the pharmacy to fix your crown for some time.
 In this case, it is better to take the crown off when sleeping.

 Permanent Crown Aftercare

 With a final crown, you should follow the same rules mentioned above during first days after the procedure: do not bite hard objects, avoid chewing sticky food, floss and brush your teeth carefully.
 Rinse your mouth with warm salted water during the week.
-After a local anesthesia, do not drink or eat until you are not numb.
-If you feel any discomfort or hypersensitivity after the procedure, take some over the counter pain relievers.
+After local anesthesia, do not drink or eat until you are not numb.
+If you feel any discomfort or hypersensitivity after the procedure, take some over-the-counter pain relievers.
 If a tooth under the crown has a nerve you may feel sensitivity to cold and hot for a while.

 - Oral Hygiene

 Crowns are usually made of ceramic or a mix of metals.
 These materials don’t cause stains and plaque.
 However, any crown has an edge where it meets with the tooth.
 Dentists try to make this edge smooth, but it is impossible to achieve a perfectly smooth surface.
-This area should be cleaned thoroughly as it has a potential to develop cavity or gum disease.
-Brush your teeth twice a day with fluoride toothpaste, floss them with a super floss and use interdental cleaners to remove plaque.
-If you have an aptitude for developing cavities, you dentist can prescribe a special high-fluoride gel to use at night to prevent teeth decay.
+This area should be cleaned thoroughly as it has the potential to develop cavity or gum disease.
+Brush your teeth twice a day with fluoride toothpaste, floss them with super floss and use interdental cleaners to remove plaque.
+If you have an aptitude for developing cavities, your dentist can prescribe a special high-fluoride gel to use at night to prevent teeth decay.

 - Reduce Biting Force